FOLLOW US

 Aerial drone view of Peggy's Cove lighthouse and the newly completed accessible observation deck & walkways. shaunl / Getty Images

-With its iconic lighthouse perched on the granite rocks, Peggy's Cove is one of Canada's most photographed spots.
-But there's more to this quaint fishing village than just a lighthouse.
-Climb over the sparkling boulders, explore the rustic village, and savor a delicious lobster roll at a roadside kiosk.
-For a unique experience, stay overnight at the Oceanstone Seaside Resort or the Bluefin Cottage by Lighthouse Lane, just steps away from the rocks.
-With its rugged beauty and the soothing sound of waves crashing against the rocks, Peggy's Cove offers a tranquil escape from the hustle and bustle of city life.
+Peggy's Cove is one of Canada's most photographed spots, but there's more to this fishing village than a lighthouse and cliffs.
+Climb over the sparkling boulders to explore the rustic village and savor a lobster roll at a roadside kiosk.
+For a unique experience, stay overnight at the Oceanstone Seaside Resort or the Bluefin Cottage by Lighthouse Lane.
+They're just steps away from the cove, so you can take breaks as needed and wake up to nature's wonder.

 Advertisement